-During these situations it is difficult to keep a positive attitude, but we are judged by our communications so staying positive is the professional way to react to an adverse situations.
+In situations like this it is difficult to keep a positive attitude.
+However we’re judged by our communications so staying positive is the professional way to react to adverse situations.

 Your natural inclination is to release your inner Hulk and bash.
-This type of negative reaction will only make the circumstances worse with the those who caused it and you will end up filled with disappointment and anger.
+This negative reaction will make the circumstances worse and you will end up filled with disappointment and anger.

-You can beat negative situations by maintaining a positive attitude.
+You can beat negative situations by keeping a positive attitude.
 The attitude you take when faced with a negative situation is a choice.
-In the business world maintaining a positive attitude in negative circumstances is a valuable skill to learn.
+In the business world keeping a positive attitude in negative circumstances is a valuable skill to learn.
 It will keep your professional reputation intact and show you can handle any negative situation.

 5 Rules to Help You Stay Positive

-The way to beat a negative situation is to maintain a positive attitude.
+The best way to overcome a negative situation is by keeping a positive attitude.
 It is not easy and requires discipline on your part, but you can do it.
 At first you may not succeed every time so consider it a training program.
 Eventually you will learn to control your reactions out of habit.

 Rule # 1 – Control Your Response